Why Social Media and Booking Software Must Work Together

 Here’s a hypothetical but realistic scenario for how to use social + Goldie effectively:

-- A follower sees it, taps link, books via Goldie, pays deposit, receives confirmation SMS.
+• A follower sees it, taps the link, books via Goldie, pays the deposit, and receives confirmation SMS.

-- The technician, using Goldie client profile, reviews prior preferences and sets client notes.
+• The technician, using Goldie’s client profile, reviews prior preferences and sets client notes.

-- After service, tech takes a photo of result, posts it tagging the client (with permission) and says “Another happy client!
+• After service, the tech takes a photo of the result, posts it tagging the client (with permission), and says, “Another happy client!
 Thank you @clientname — want a set like this?
 Tap link in bio to book.”

-- Using Goldie’s reporting, the technician tracks that this social post led to one booking and flags service as trending.
-Next week they decide to post a tutorial video of the same service.
+• Using Goldie’s reporting, the technician tracks that this social post led to one booking and flags the service as trending.
+Next week, they will decide to post a tutorial video of the same service.

 This loop of social post ➜ booking ➜ service ➜ repost ➜ booking fosters growth and makes the system more efficient.